giacomo33/WeatherApp/README.md

 Using xUnit to mock out the service and test the individual components.

 #### Prerequisites
-On both Android and IOS Simulators setup a Location for the app to automatically read Geo Coordinates.
+On both Android and iOS Simulators go into settings and setup a Location for the app to automatically read Geo Coordinates.

 ![File](file.png) ![File2](file2.png)